All posts

 When to choose one tool alone

-Use heat maps only when you already hold a curated set and need weekly re-ranking — for example, tracking percentile shifts across the same twenty names.
+Use heat maps only when you already hold a curated equity set and need weekly re-ranking, for example, tracking percentile shifts across the same twenty large-cap names.

 Next steps